Aru va`en: A Keeping of the Troth

 This was the cry heard.

 By the time it reached the boundary stones, every den had heard it.
 Every scar had heard it.
-Every wolf still within the Troth’s keeping had heard itself named.
+Every wolf still bound to answer had heard itself named.

 The Truvane would come.